-Belinda brings considerable experience of litigation from her career in legal private practice.
-Prior to joining FMA, Belinda was Head of Dispute Resolution at Westpac New Zealand.
-She has practised as a commercial litigation lawyer in both New Zealand and the UK and has appeared before Courts and Tribunals in New Zealand, the UK, the USA and in the Caribbean in relation to commercial, banking and finance, competition and criminal matters.
-Belinda's role at FMA is to develop and lead FMA's investigation, forensic accounting and litigation capability.
+Belinda leads FMA’s investigations and enforcement team which is responsible for inquiries, investigations, forensic accounting, evidence management and litigation.
+She brings considerable experience of litigation from her career in legal private practice and prior to joining FMA, was Head of Dispute Resolution at Westpac.
+Belinda has practised as a commercial litigation lawyer in New Zealand and the UK and has appeared before Courts and Tribunals in New Zealand, the United Kingdom, USA and the Caribbean, in relation to commercial, banking and finance, competition and criminal matters.

-Dave leads FMA's Finance, ICT and project team, ensuring FMA has the operational efficiency to support the organisation.
+Dave leads FMA's Finance, People and Capability, Knowledge and Information, ICT, and Implementation of Major Projects, ensuring FMA has the operational efficiency to support the organisation.
 He has a broad background across utilities, property and construction, internet and airline industries.
 His previous roles have included freelance Business Consultant, Management Consultant at Davis Ogilvie & Partners and Financial Controller of Property Ventures.